christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 To evaluate this, the implementation is benchmarked against... as described in the following section.

+TODO also compare with cassandra
+"ChronicleDB outperformed Cassandra by a factor of over 200 in terms of write performance on a single node.
+In other words: Cassandra would need at least 200 machines to compete with our solution."

+TODO consider to evaluate sharding (maybe in future work)

 ## Setup for Comparison

 TODO do it like in the koerber_diss.pdf  but also with the synthetic data